ELPatitoLoco/ScriptedEvents-Wiki-Clone/DOOR.md

 The DOORSELECTOR argument takes the following options: `*` for every door, the name of a zone for zone specific doors (`LightContainment`, `HeavyContainment`, `Entrance`, `Surface`), the exact door type (eg. `Hcz096`), or the door name as shown in the RemoteAdmin panel (eg. "106_PRIMARY").

 ### Duration (optional)
-The duration to apply before reverting the action, in seconds.
+The duration to apply before reverting the action.
+Math and [variables](https://github.com/Thundermaker300/ScriptedEvents/wiki/Variables) can be used here.